mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 society with one of the highest populations in the sector.
-During the Rule of Man, the world was selected from among several candidates by Terran colonists and was originally dubbed ‘51 Alpha’ using the Roman numeral LI and the Greek letter α, which was eventually simplified to ‘Lia’.
+During the Rule of Man, the world was selected from among several candidates by Terran colonists and was originally dubbed '51 Alpha' using the Roman numeral LI and the Greek letter α, which was eventually simplified to 'Lia'.

 The colony was initially funded by the exorbitantly wealthy Corwin Corporation of Terra, which sought